Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

+We start from studying the properties of the vector-valued function $\psi$ that satisfy equation $\mathcal{D}\psi=0$.
+Such equations have been broadly studied in some fields of mathematics.
+Hence, to simplify the further computation and exploit the results we adopt some mathematical terminology.
+We assume that our TBG is separated into geometric domains $U_\alpha$ such that when we jump from one domain to another we should appropriately change the vector-valued function $\psi$: The collection $\psi=\left\{\psi_\alpha \right\}$ is said to be a section of a vector bundle $E$, which is a collection of domains $\left\{U_\alpha\right\}$ with translation functions $g_{\alpha\beta}$.
+If there is only one domain the bundle is said to be trivial.
+An example of non-trivial vector bundle is provided by separating the TBG into a set of fundamental domains by acting with translations $\vec{a}_{1,2}$.
+Translation functions in this case are boundary conditions \eqref{bndc}.

+From the mathematical point of view, the holomorphic equation $\bar{\partial}\psi=0$ is similar to the equation \eqref{tbgEq}: $\mathcal{D}\psi=0$.
+Then mathematicans say that if $\mathcal{D}\psi=0$ then the wave function $\psi$ is a {\it meromorphic} function and $\bar{A}$ is a holomorphic connection.
+If $\psi$ is also finite everywhere, we would call such a function {\it holomorphic}.
+The convenience of such terminology is that such $\psi$ share a lot of properties with usual holomorphic functions studied in the complex analysis.

-From the physical point of view, a wave function must be finite.
-So we must assume that $\psi$ is also {\it a holomorphic} function of vector bundle $E$ \footnote{Strictly speaking, we can allow integrable singularities like $1/z^{1/4}$ but they are not consistent with eq. (\ref{tbgEq}) because $\bar{A}$ does not have poles.}.
+From the physical point of view, any wave function must be finite.
+So we must assume that $\psi$ is also {\it a holomorphic} function in the above sense of vector bundle \footnote{Strictly speaking, we can allow integrable singularities like $1/z^{1/4}$ but they are not consistent with eq. (\ref{tbgEq}) because we assume that $\bar{A}$ does not have poles.} $E$.

-Let us consider two finite solutions of the equation \eqref{tbgEq}, $\psi_1, \psi_2$.
+Let us consider two finite solutions $\psi_1, \psi_2$ of the equation \eqref{tbgEq}.
 One can compute the Wronskian of these solutions

-where we have used a standard argument from the theory of differential equations and the fact that $\bar{A} \in \mathbf{su}(2)$ is traceless.
-We come to the conclusion that the Wronskian $W(r)$ must be an analytic function.
-If $\psi_{1,2}$ are finite on a whole Riemann sphere, $W(z)$ is holomorphic on a compact manifold and therefore must be constant.
-This property could be generalized to higher genus Riemann surfaces and will provide a necessary and sufficient condition for the existence of flat band in the system.
-One can actually show \cite{Grisha} that $W(z)$ is proportional to the Fermi velocity of the system.
+where we have used the fact that $\bar{A} \in \mathbf{su}(2)$ and hence traceless.
+We come to the conclusion that the Wronskian $I_F(z)$ must be an analytic function.
+If $\psi_{1,2}$ are finite everywhere, $I_F(z)$ is holomorphic and therefore must be constant (because of the Liouville theorem) across the plane of TBG.
+Because of this property we can consider $I_F$ as an integral of motion of the equation \eqref{tbgEq}.
+This property could be generalized to other systems and will provide a necessary and sufficient condition for the existence of flat band in the system.